 We assume that automotive financial services will prove highly important to global vehicle sales in 2023.

 We anticipate that, amid challenging market conditions, deliveries to customers of the Volkswagen Group in 2023 will stand at around 9.5 million vehicles.
 This assumes that the shortages of intermediates and commodities and the bottlenecks in logistics will become less intense.
 Challenges will arise in particular from the economic situation, the increasing intensity of competition, volatile commodity, energy and foreign exchange markets, and more stringent emissions-related requirements.

-We expect the sales revenue of the Volkswagen Group and of the Passenger Cars Business Ar ea in 2022 to be 8% to 13% higher than the prior-year figure.
-In terms of operating result for the Group before and after special items and for the Passenger Cars Business Area, we forecast an operating return on sales in the range of 7.0% to 8.5% in 2022.
-For the Commercial Vehicles Business Area, we anticipate an operating return on sales of 5.0% to 7.0% amid a strong year-on-year increase in sales revenue, including Navistar.
-In the Power Engineering Business Area, we expect sales revenue to be moderately above the prior-year figure and operating result to be in the low triple-digit million euro range.
-For the Financial Services Division, we forecast that sales revenue will be noticeably higher than the prior-year figure and that the operating result will be around €4.5 billion.
+We expect the sales revenue of the Volkswagen Group in 2023 to be 10% to 15% higher than the prioryear figure and the operating return on sales to lie between 7.5% and 8.5%.
+In the Passenger Cars Business Area, we forecast an increase of around 7% to 13% in sales revenue compared with the previous year, with an operating return on sales of between 8% and 9%.
+For the Commercial Vehicles Business Area, we anticipate an operating return on sales of 7% to 8% amid a 5% to 15% year-on-year increase in sales revenue.
+In the Power Engineering Business Area, we expect sales revenue to be slightly above the prior-year figure and operating profit to be in the low triple-digit million euro range.
+For the Financial Services Division, we forecast a strong increase in sales revenue compared with the prior year and an operating result in the range of €3.5 billion.

-Wolfsburg, May 4, 2022
+Wolfsburg, May 4, 2023